Raiden1411/zabi/README.md

 - Custom cli args parser that translates commands to zig types and can be used to pass data to methods.
 - Custom data generator usefull for fuzzing.

-And a lot more to come yet to come...
+And a lot more yet to come...

 ### Goal